• Skip to primary navigation

 See recipe card for full ingredient list with measurements.

-• Replace cherries with strawberries, raspberries, blackberries or blueberries.
+• Fruit Mix Up - Replace cherries with strawberries, raspberries, blackberries or blueberries.

-• Leave off the almonds and dust the top with powdered sugar.
+• No Almonds - Leave off the almonds and dust the top with powdered sugar or a coarse sugar, like Turbinado sugar.

-• Replace ¼ cup of the flour with cocoa powder for a chocolate cake.
+• Chocolate Lovers - Add ½ cup of chocolate chips, it will taste like chocolate covered cherries.
+Replace ¼ cup of the flour with cocoa powder for a chocolate cake.

-• Bake this recipe in a 10 cup bundt pan.
+• Baking Pan - You can also bake this recipe in a 10 cup bundt pan.
+The cooking time should be about the same.

 Butter and sugar creamed together in a large metal mixing bowl.